projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

 1. The platform configurations shall be detectable by hypervisor in DETECT mode;

-2. Configurable module APIs shall be abstracted as operations which are implemented through a set of function pointers in the operations data structure;
+2. Configurable module APIs shall be abstracted as operations that are implemented through a set of function pointers in the operations data structure;